capraconsulting/dih-webapp/README.md

 The results can be viewed in your account on Sauce Labs.

 `npm test` wil run both linter and end-to-end tests.
 You can run only end-to-end tests with `npm run test:e2e`.

+## Code documentation

+### Project structure
+The idea is to organize the project in the following fashion:

+- `commons` contains common components.
+If a component consists of multiple components, create a folder for it which contains all the needed parts.
+The main component is exported as `index.jsx`.
+- `sections` is organized around the routes in the webapp, i.e. components associated with the `admin`-routes is placed in `sections/admin`.
+The main view for the route is in `index.jsx` in the correspondig folder.
+Components used in that view, which are not common, is placed in the same folder.